 - Cut the veggies in a different shape than usual.

 - Change up which veggies you serve in your go-to recipes.

-Kids can take a lot of exposures to try and like new vegetables, so keep the ones you really want them to eat in regular rotation (but change up how you serve them).
-For me, this means I usually serve carrots, broccoli, peas, and corn each week and then I bring in new items each week (like beets, parsnips, tomatoes, and sweet potatoes) to keep things interesting.
+Kids can take a lot of exposures to try and then like new vegetables, so keep the ones you really want them to eat in regular rotation (but change up how you serve them).
+For me, this means I usually serve carrots, broccoli, peas, and corn each week and then I bring in new items each week (like beets, parsnips, tomatoes, and sweet potatoes) that the kids don’t always love (but I do!) to keep things interesting.

-You can keep serving sizes small to ensure that the kids aren’t overwhelmed by what you’re offering and to reduce food waste.
+You can keep serving sizes for kids very small (like 2 peas or one green bean) to ensure that the kids aren’t overwhelmed by what you’re offering and to reduce food waste.
 (Toddler serving sizes are likely smaller than you think!)

 TIP: Learn more about normal picky eating here for some reassurance.

 6. Let them Explore Foods Away from the Table

 Interacting with foods away from the table means there is no pressure to eat the food, which may lead to really happy food experiences together.
 Ways to do this (without a lot of work!) may include letting the kids choose some foods at the grocery store or farmer’s market, letting them help break off broccoli florets or wash produce, reading books about food, or even watching cooking shows together.